bfh/moodle-qbank_bulkxmlexport/README.md

 ### 0.5

-- Adaptions for the upcomming Moodle 5.0 with changes in the Question bank.
+- Add Moodle 5.0 support, drop support for Moodle 4.x because of signature changes in the hook funktion.
+- Set maturity to stable.

 ### 0.4